Music NC Level 6

 Progression and Articulation Routes

-- Higher National Certificate/Diploma (Level 8) programme, which can lead to our Bachelor of Music Honours degree.
+- Higher National Certificate/Diploma (Level 8) programme, which can lead to our BA (Music) Honours degree.

-- We also support students to make applications to universities or other institutions during the course of the year, should they wish to.
+- We also support students to make applications to universities or other institutions during the course of the year, should they wish to do so.

 - Performing musician